 SOCIOL 101G Understanding Aotearoa New Zealand

-Using a variety of visual and written texts, the course takes a critical look at contemporary social issues in Aotearoa New Zealand.
-We begin by exploring New Zealand's colonial origins and development.
-We then examine the role of ethnicity, class, gender and sexuality in producing social inequalities and social identities.
-We finish by considering New Zealand's claim to be a "green" country.
+This course takes a critical look at contemporary social issues in Aotearoa New Zealand.
+We begin by exploring New Zealand's colonial origins and development, then examine the role of ethnicity, class, gender and sexuality in producing social inequalities and social identities.
+We finish by considering a number of key contemporary issues including gender violence, incarceration and New Zealand's 'clean, green' status.